Mishnah 1

 "

-the Hebrew word for businessman, ba'al esek.
-A person's occupation with the study
+relates to the Hebrew word for businessman, ba'al esek.
+A person's occupation

-of Torah must resemble a businessman's preoccupation with his commercial enterprise.
+with the study of Torah must resemble a businessman's preoccupation with

 Lubavitcher Rebbe